ansible/community/WORKING-GROUPS.md

 Anyone can request to start a Working Group, for any reason.

+If you need only a [forum group](https://forum.ansible.com/g), please request it in the [Requesting a forum group topic](https://forum.ansible.com/t/requesting-a-forum-group/503).

-Paste the following text into a [community issue](https://github.com/ansible/community/issues/new) and replace the examples in brackets with your own working group info:
+If you also need a real-time chat chennel, paste the following text into a [community issue](https://github.com/ansible/community/issues/new) and replace the examples in brackets with your own working group info:

 ```